Barry Morphew is a free man. Upcoming trial dismissed by prosecution with plans to refile - NewsBreak

 Morphew’s $500,000 cash bond is now released and his ankle monitors have been removed.

-Still pending is a voter fraud case against him in Chaffee County that carries a felony count of forgery.
-Morphew is accused of illegally mailing a ballot cast for Donald Trump in Suzanne’s name the November 2020 election.
-Barry Morphew had not signed the ballot in his wife’s name, but there was a signature on the witness line, according to the Chaffee County clerk.
+Still pending is a voter fraud case against him in Chaffee County which carries a felony count of forgery.
+Morphew is accused of illegally mailing a ballot cast for Donald Trump in Suzanne’s name the Nov.2020 election.
+He had not signed the ballot in his wife’s name, but there was a signature on the witness line, according to the Chaffee County clerk.
 Morphew told investigators “I just thought, give him another vote.
 She would have voted for him anyway.”

-In an order filed April 8, district judge Lama chastised the prosecution for being "reckless" and missing deadlines but refused to dismiss the case.
+In an order filed April 8, 11th Judicial District Judge Ramsey Lama chastised the prosecution for being "reckless" and missing deadlines but refused to dismiss the case.

-Former Adams County District Attorney Bob Grant said there is a chance that Stanley, the district attorney, could refile the case if Mrs. Morphew's body is found.

-The prosecution’s case has been on shaky ground since Lama dismissed 14 of 16 of its most critical expert witnesses including a cellphone data analyst, a DNA specialist and an expert who investigated the movements of Barry Morphew's truck on that Saturday night and into the early morning Sunday.
+The prosecution’s case has been on shaky ground since Lama dismissed 14 of 16 of its most critical expert witnesses including a cellphone data analyst, a DNA specialist and an expert who investigated the. movements of Barry Morphew's truck on Saturday night and into the early morning Sunday.

-Mrs. Morphew disappeared sometime after 2:07 p.m.
-May 9, the day before Mother’s Day 2020.
+Mrs. Morphew disappeared sometime after 2:07 pm May 9th, the day before Mother’s Day 2020.
 Investigators say that this is the last known moment that she was alive, as that's the time stamp on a final “proof of life” photo of herself in a bikini to her lover, Jeff Libler's phone.
-That day, the couple, who had been having a two-year affair, had sent 78 text messages to each other, which ended after the photo was sent.
-Morphew’s phone was never recovered, but investigators were able to extract messages from other people’s phones and from her iCloud account.
+That day, the couple, who had been having a two year affair, had sent 78 text messages to each other, which ended after the photo was sent.
+Morphew’s phone was never recovered, but investigators were able to extract messages from other people’s phones and from her ICloud account.

 Her bicycle with blue decorative pedals was found tossed in a ravine near the family home and investigators discovered her turquoise bicycle helmet just less than a mile to the east off of the same highway.